Liberal Democrat Party Awards Autumn 2025

 Eligibility: exceptional women ranging from Councillors, to members, to Parliamentarians.

 Criteria: awarded to those who have achieved more for their constituents, the underprivileged in society, or perhaps even taken on government and changed things for the better.
-More information about the award and Lib Dem Women can be found here.
-Nomination portal
+Please click here for more information about the award and Lib Dem Women.
+Nomination Portal

 What is the deadline and when will I find out?

-All nominators will receive confirmation of their nomination shortly thereafter.
-If your nominee is selected for an award, they and you will be informed by September 15th.
+If your nominee is selected for an award, they and you will be informed by 5th September.